Avoid Normalcy Bias – Have the Mindset to Survive a Disaster

 Who Survives Disasters and Why?

 In Ripley’s writing, it is often an individual’s resilience and those who can overcome the fear and take relevant action that ultimately survives such disasters.
-For the most part, complacency is innate or fixed in most adults but you can train yourself to a certain degree.
+For the most part, complacency is innate or fixed in most adults, but you can train yourself to a certain degree.
 The biggest problem with normalcy bias is the fact that we fail to take action, we panic or freeze.
 Ripley explains that this is common when three conditions are met: people feel trapped; they feel helpless, and they feel isolated even if in a crowd.

 How to Prevent Normalcy Bias